First National Bank of

 A.N.
 Sicard died in 1942 and his son, McLoud Sicard, was elected President.
 During the 1950’s the Bank’s growth continued, necessitating an expansion of the First National Bank building.
 Completed in 1958, the Bank’s expansion included a new wing on the east side of the building, two new drive-in units, and a drive-up facility at the rear of the building.
 McLoud Sicard served as President of the Bank through 1976.

 In 1977, Samuel M. Sicard, son of McLoud Sicard, was elected President of the Bank.
 In 1989, First Bank Corp. was formed as the parent holding company of The First National Bank of Fort Smith.
-Since that time, National Bank of Sallisaw; Citizens Bank and Trust Company in Van Buren; the acquisition and merger of River Valley Bank & Trust; First National Bank of Rogers, a division of The First National Bank of Fort Smith, formerly known as the Bank of Rogers; Brown-Hiller-Clark & Associates; and Realty Appraisals, Inc. have been added to the First Bank Corp.
+Since that time, National Bank of Sallisaw; Citizens Bank and Trust Company in Van Buren; First National Bank of NWA; Brown-Hiller-Clark & Associates; and Realty Appraisals, Inc. have been added to the First Bank Corp.
 Financial Family.
 Mr. Sicard held the position of Chairman, President and CEO of The First National Bank of Fort Smith and First Bank Corp until his death in August of 2011.

-Through First Bank Corporation, we now offer our customers the availability of 31 ATM's and 25 full-service bank locations in the Western Arkansas and Eastern Oklahoma region.
-With the addition of Brown-Hiller-Clark in 2002, which is the largest independent insurance agency in our trade area, we now offer our customers a complete array of financial services including banking, insurance and investments.
+Through First Bank Corporation, we offer our customers the availability of 30 ATM's and 27 bank locations in the River Valley, Northwest Arkansas and Eastern Oklahoma.
+With the addition of Brown-Hiller-Clark in 2002, we offer our customers a complete array of financial services including banking, insurance, trust and investments services throughout the Arkansas River Valley, Northwest Arkansas and Eastern Oklahoma.